***z-header***

 Volume Formulas

 Volume is the amount of space enclosed by an object.
 You must have a three-dimensional object in order to find volume.
-You are trying to figure out how many cubic units the object can hold inside.

 Below you will find several formulas for finding volume.